 If you enjoyed this video, the full five-part series is available to watch at your own pace.

 In this section, we’ll talk through general meditation steps for beginners.
-They’ll match what you’ll find in the video above.
+They’ll match what you’ll find in the videos above.

 Place simple attention on your breathing.

 This should be gentle.
 You don’t have to focus hard or “concentrate” on your breathing, the way you might concentrate to take a test.

 Instead of “concentration,” mindfulness is more like how we pay attention to riding a bike: we notice riding the bike in a simple way, while also having space for relaxation and appreciation of our body, mind, and environment.

 3. Let Thoughts Arise Naturally

 As you are sitting (or standing or lying down) with a good posture and noticing your breathing, thoughts will arise continually in mind.
 You can simply let them come and go, without trying to push them away and also without engaging with them.

 For example, if you wonder what you’ll have for lunch, simply notice the thought—without trying to stop it, and also without going into a further visualization of the food you have at home, restaurants in the area, and so on.